GoogleCloudPlatform/professional-services/examples/dataproc-persistent-history-server/README.md

 terraform init
 terraform apply
 ```
+This will create:
+1. VPC Network and subnetwork for your dataproc clusters.
+1. Various firewall rules for this network.
+1. A single node dataproc history-server cluster.
+1. A long running dataproc cluster.
+1. A GCS Bucket for YARN log aggregation, and Spark MapReduce Job History
+as well as initialization actions for your clusters.

 ### Google Cloud SDK
 1. Replace `PROJECT` with your GCP project id in each file.
 1. Replace `HISTORY_BUCKET` with your GCS bucket for logs in each file.
+1. Replace `HISTORY_SERVER` with your dataproc history server.
 1. Replace `REGION` with your desired GCP Compute region.
+1. Replace `ZONE` with your desired GCP Compute zone.

 ```
 cd workflow_templates
 sed -i 's/PROJECT/your-gcp-project-id/g' *
 sed -i 's/HISTORY_BUCKET/your-history-bucket/g' *
+sed -i 's/HISTORY_SERVER/your-history-server/g' *
 sed -i 's/REGION/us-central1/g' *
 sed -i 's/ZONE/us-central1-f/g' *
 sed -i 's/SUBNET/your-subnet-id/g' *